Proper Standing Desk and Treadmill Posture – A Complete Guide

 Treadmill Desk Ergonomics – Walking While Working

-User Persona #3: The Productivity Enthusiast “I love walking while I work, but I’m worried it might be affecting my focus and posture.
+User Persona #3: The Productivity Enthusiast I prefer walking when I work, though I am concerned that it may be having a negative effect on my concentration and posture.
 What should I do?”

 Ideal Walking Speed for Comfort & Productivity

-- Walk at a moderate pace: 1.5-2 mph
+- Walk at a moderate pace: 1.5-2 mph to support proper standing desk and treadmill posture

 Maintaining Posture While Using a Treadmill Desk